Today we’ll be installing Ubuntu on your Chromebook, while preserving your original ChromeOS system.

 ⓘ crouton is not part of the Ubuntu project

 While we love the value that crouton provides, please note that crouton is a third-party script.
 It is not provided by nor supported by Canonical nor by the Ubuntu project.
+Updates to Chrome OS may also make Ubuntu installations inaccessible, as has happened in the past.
 Use of crouton is at your own risk.

 ⓘ NVidia Tegra CPUs